Marketing isn't easy.

 They Ask You Answer

 They Ask You Answer is by Marcus Sheridan, otherwise known as the Sales Lion.
 Sheridan is famous for using content marketing to revitalize his failing pool company.
-How’d he do it?
+How'd he do it?
 He answered questions.
 In his seminal book, he speaks on how to put this strategy to work for your own business, gain the trust of your prospects, turn them into fans, and improve your online presence overall.
+This is a great way to build the credibility of your business through digital marketing and to expand the base of your customers.

 - Platforms & Technology -